darwinanddavis/LECWorkingGroup/README.md

 ## Instructions for running the model

-:one: Download the model instructions document.
+:one: Download 'R' and 'RStudio'.
-:two: Open and run the simulation model in `R`.
+:two: [Download](https://raw.githubusercontent.com/darwinanddavis/LECWorkingGroup/master/NPSI.R) and run the simulation model in `RStudio`.

 ## Troubleshooting